ramnreddy15/CrisisVision/README.md

 ## Description

-There are some situations such as natural disasters and war zones where it's critical for them to gather information about the surroundings.
+There are some situations such as natural disasters and war zones where it's critical for people to gather information about the surroundings.
 However, these environments can pose a risk to the the safety of those involved. crisisvision is an autonomous surveillance vehicle designed to map out its surroundings to help those types of people assess the situation from a safe distance.

 ## Requirements